Coffee has been a part of Italian culture since the 1500s, and true Italians have coffee flowing through their veins.

 Italy has a long coffee history.
 Venice was one of the first European ports to import coffee beans in the 1500s, and even though coffee wasn't invented in Italy, it's a massive part of the culture.

 In fact, most Italians would rather skip having coffee in a restaurant so they can go to their local bar, and in traditional Italian regions, there are several coffee bars on every street.

-Within these coffee bars, Italians will have food and drink.
+Within these coffee bars, Italians will have food and usually a coffee drink.
 Italians won't order milky coffees after 11 am, and they’ll never have them after a meal because milk slows down digestion.

 Most Italian coffee bars don’t have menus, so it can be a little intimidating.
-That doesn't mean that your barista can't make a wide variety of coffees; it just means you'll need to remember the name yourself to be able to order it.
+That doesn't mean that your barista can't make a wide variety of Italian coffees; it just means you'll need to remember the name yourself to be able to order it.

 In many coffee bars, you'll pay first and then use your receipt to order the coffee, so make sure you keep hold of it!

-Common Italian Coffee Drinks Questions
+Common Italian Coffee Drink Questions

 What makes Italian coffee so good?

-Italian coffee tends to have a higher acidity, giving it a more distinctive flavor.
+Coffee in Italy tends to have a higher acidity, giving it a more distinctive flavor.
 It's also slightly thicker, so you can really taste the flavors of the coffee.

 What type of coffee is used in Italy?

 Is Italian or French coffee stronger?
-Is Italian or French coffee stronger?

 Hopefully, this guide has given you some insight into the Italian way, and you now feel as though you can blend in with the locals on your next visit.